Gautham-Py/Win_Prediction_Analytics_Deploy/README.md

 > Function

-Prediction of the Outcome of a Corporate bid.
+Prediction of the Outcome of a Corporate Bid.

 > Aim